orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 -  K-Nearest Neighbors

-The behaviour of application is very similar to .
+The behavior of application is very similar to .
 From the input data set, a portion of the samples is used for training, whereas the other part is used for validation.
 The user may also set the model to train and its parameters.
 Once the training is done, the model is stored in an